Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Rosetown landfill is accessible from Highway 4, approximately 2 kilometers south of the intersection of Highways 4 and 7, turn east at the landfill sign.

 The Rosetown Transfer Station is located at the site of the Landfill.
 It is accessible from Highway 4, approximately 2 kilometers south of the intersection of Highways 4 and 7, turn east at the landfill sign.
-The Rosetown Transfer Station will be open as of March 1, 2018.
+The Rosetown Transfer Station will be in late 2018.